Europlug: Type G (British)

-BS 4573 (UK shaver)
+BS 4573 (British shaver)

 The Europlug is not designed to be compatible with BS 4573 sockets.
 These sockets have 5.1 mm holes with centres spaced 16.7 mm apart, meaning a reliable contact might not be possible.
 Most 2-pin UK shaver sockets will accept either BS 4573 plugs or Europlugs, but are rated for a maximum of 0.2 A. UK consumer protection legislation allows for shavers, electric toothbrushes and similar personal hygiene products to be supplied with a Europlug as an alternative to the BS 4573 plug.
-This has the advantage that these devices can then also be used in other European countries.
+This has the advantage that these devices can also be used in other European countries.

-Type H
+Type H (Israeli-Palestinian)

 Originally these sockets had flat openings and were not compatible with the Europlug.
 In 1989, a new version was designed to be compatible with the Europlug.
-Newer sockets have 4.5 mm holes with centres spaced 19 mm apart.
-The minimum distance between the holes is thus 14.5 mm, while the minimum distance between the converged pins on the Europlug is 13.5 mm, allowing it to grip the socket despite its smaller pin width.
+Newer sockets have 5 mm round holes with centres spaced 19 mm apart.
+The minimum distance between the holes is thus 14 mm, while the minimum distance between the converged pins on the Europlug is 13.5 mm, allowing it to grip the socket despite its smaller pin width.

-SN 441011 (Switzerland), Type J
+Type J (Swiss)

 The Europlug is designed to be compatible with Type 11 and 12 (outdated single-phase sockets, 10 A) and Type 13 (recessed single-phase socket, 10 A; Type J) and is consequently compatible with all socket types defined by SN 441011, also including Type 15 (three-phase, 10 A), Type 21 and 23 (single-phase, 16 A) and Type 25 (three-phase, 16 A).
 The diameter of the openings of the 10 A sockets is 4.5 mm and the openings of the 16 A sockets are 4.5 x 5.5 mm wide.
 The norm space between line (one-phase) or L1 (three-phase) and neutral is 19 mm.

-Type L
+Type L (Italian)

 The Europlug is designed to be compatible with 10 A Type L sockets, commonly found in Italy.
-They have 4.0 mm holes with centres spaced 19 mm apart.
-It is also compatible with dual 10 A/16 A sockets, but it does not fit into the 16 A only variant.
+They have 4.5 mm holes with centres spaced 19 mm apart.
+It is also compatible with dual 10 A/16 A sockets, but it does not fit into the 16 A–only variant, whose holes are spaced farther apart.

 Type N

-All variants of type N sockets as used in South Africa, Brazil, and Paraguay (rated for 10 to 20 A and with a pin diameter of 4 to 4.8 mm) accept Europlugs.
+All variants of type N sockets (see IEC 60906-1) as used in South Africa, Brazil, and Paraguay (rated for 10 to 20 A and with a pin diameter of 4 to 4.8 mm) accept Europlugs.

-Type O
+Type O (Thai)

 Thailand uses hybrid receptacles which accept Europlugs.
 However, since Thai sockets also accept NEMA connectors (type A and B), whose blades are closer together, Europlugs might experience loose contact.